Eva1879/Customer-Segmentation-and-Retention-Analysis-in-E-commerce-retail-stores/README.md

 - **19% of customers** (Cluster 1) have already churned
 - **61% of customers** (Clusters 2 & 3) are active but need nurturing

+Conceptual Notes:
+To determine, the clustering values, we used the Elbow Method:
+What is the Elbow Method?
+The Elbow Method is a technique used to find the optimal number of clusters for K-Means clustering.
+It helps you answer the question: "How many groups should I split my customers into?"
+We used the Elbow Method to find the Optimal K value, to group the clusters, a balance of 4 means all the clusters could be grouped similarly without farther away features

+How It Works:
+The Concept:
+K-Means tries to make clusters where customers are similar inside each cluster and different from other clusters

+It measures this with inertia (how spread out customers are within clusters)

+Lower inertia = tighter, more similar clusters